MadanMohanw95/content-minimap-react/README.md

 ## then change to the directory
 cd content-minimap-react/

-## then use yarn to install sync-scroll-react
+## then use yarn to install packages
-yarn add scroll-sync-react
+yarn install

 ## run the server
 yarn start